We undertake different types of investigations in response to safety occurrences and risks identified through data analysis.

 We use a 'no-blame' approach to identify and understand contributing safety factors and underlying issues.
 OTSI does not assign fault or determine liability in relation to the matters it investigates.

-All of our Completed investigations are available online.
+All of our Completed Investigations are available online.

 Reviewing investigation reports prepared by transport authorities and other transport operators is an important OTSI function.
 It enables the OTSI to better understand safety issues occurring on the network, provide feedback to operators on their reports and to identify safety insights that could be shared to improve safety.